eZmaxinc/eZmax-SDK-perl/README.md

 # NAME

-EzmaxApi::Role - a Moose role for the eZmax API Definition
+EzmaxApi::Role - a Moose role for the eZmax API Definition (Full)

 This API expose all the functionnalities for the eZmax and eZsign applications.